Alu-CG/VLCP_frontend/README.md

 - Manual clear button for VLC logs
 - Clean separation of frontend and backend with REST APIs

+## WIP features:

+- [] Add a streaming API to store raw adc data to file.
+Support concurrency write multiple file.
+- [] Show target moving trajectory.
+- [] Use different color to represent different targets.
+- [] Add an interface to set the position of anchors.

 ---

 ## 🧰 Technology Stack